-- Delete the associated images-Deleting the image will detach the image's virtual disk and remove the image from Double-Take recovery processing.
-Therefore, you cannot select this image for recovery.
-If you want to be able to recover to this image, do not delete the image.
-Keep in mind that recovering to an image that no longer has an active job will only include data up to the point when you delete the job. - Delete the associated virtual disks-Deleting the virtual disk will delete the underlying .vhd file from your target repository server.
-Therefore, you will not be able to reuse that disk in a future DR protection job.
-If you want to be able to reuse the virtual disk, do not delete the virtual disk
+- Delete the associated images-Select this option if you want to delete the job's recovery images.
+This option will keep the job's virtual disk, which can be reused later with another job, if desired.
+Keep in mind, if you delete the image, you will not be able to recover it.
+If you want to be able to recover to this image, do not select this option.
+Also, keep in mind that recovering to an image that no longer has an active job will only include data up to the point when you delete the job. - Delete the associated virtual disks-Select this option if you want to delete the job's virtual disk.
+This option will delete the underlying .vhd file from your target repository server.
+Therefore, you will not be able to reuse it later with another job.
+If you want to be able to reuse the virtual disk, do not select this option.